LucasOnofre/BasketStats/README.md

 ## App Propose

-Informations about what is used in NBA Stats:
+What is used in this app:

 - CardView: To display the players list.